 If you are interested in the technologies that shape the modern world and drive the pace of change, then Computer Science is the subject for you.
 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It’s also an intensely creative subject that combines invention and excitement, and is a gateway to the industries of the future.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-Students wishing to study Computer Science would also be expected to have GCSE Computer Science or ICT at C (grade 5) or above, and GCSE Maths at B (grade 6) or above.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for Computer Science, you will need GCSE Computer Science at grade B (grade 6) or above, and GCSE Maths at grade B (grade 6) or above.

 The aims of this qualification are to enable learners to develop:

 • an understanding and ability to apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms and data representation

 • the ability to analyse problems in computational terms through practical experience of solving such problems, including writing programs to do so